ABDUT UNFILTERED

 • Medical: A DGCA Class 2 medical certificate is mandatory.

-• DGCA CPL Exams : Having passed these can help with the interview process, however this is not mandatory, as the airline will put you through ground school regardless.
+• DGCA CPL Exams : It is mandatory only for some of the flight schools to complete these before applying.
+For the other flight schools having passed these can help with the interview process, but as this is not mandatory, the airline will put you through ground school.

 Conventional Training, by comparison, has more lenient entry requirements: